TkTech/py_yyjson/README.md

 # py_yyjson

-Python bindings for the excellent [yyjson][] project.
+Fast, flexible Python bindings for the excellent [yyjson][] project.

 ## Documentation

-Find the latest documentation at https://py_yyjson.tkte.ch.
+Find the latest documentation at https://tkte.ch/py_yyjson.

 [yyjson]: https://github.com/ibireme/yyjson

 ## 💡 Why should I use this?

 Like everything, it has pros and cons versus other Python JSON parsers.
+Some
-Some of the pros:
+pros:

 - Good configurable support for **non-standard JSON**, such as comments, NaN, Infinity, and numbers of any size.
 - **Fast**. yyjson has excellent performance, especially compared to Python's built-in JSON library.
 - Support for JSON Merge-Patch.
+- Read, **modify**, and write JSON documents without ever loading them into Python objects.

 For more technical users, some additional pros:

 - Building from source is architecture independent (ex, no dependency on SIMD instructions) and requires just a C89 compiler.
-- Uses the Python memory allocator, so Python memory profiling tool will work as expected.
+- Uses the Python memory allocator by default, so the various Python memory profiling tool will work as expected.

 ## 🎉 Installation